The $1200 holographic phone is even wilder than we thought

 But "what we will have is a modular system that adds image quality well beyond any other camera short of our professional cameras," wrote Jannard.
 That's quite a boast, and I wouldn't be surprised if the interchangeable sensor and lens sketches we can see above are what he's talking about.

-Red namedrops some other module ideas in the patent filing, too, including a camera flash, a stereo 3D camera, an image stabilization module, a module with tripod mounts, and/or an I/O module with lots of ports -- but it's not clear if Red was merely spitballing.
+Red namedrops some other module ideas in the patent filing, too, including a camera flash, a stereo 3D camera, an image stabilization module, a module with tripod mounts or an I/O module with lots of ports -- but it's not clear if Red was merely spitballing.
 We couldn't find any patents, sketches or descriptions of those.

 It's not just marketing BS: Hologram-like video that can be viewed from multiple angles is something scientists and tech companies have been prototyping for years.
 Only some of them call it "multiview," some call it "multiscopic 3D," and some call it "light field display."